OneEyedSi/dotNetDisplayHelper/README.md

 # DisplayHelper
 DisplayHelper is a small .NET library designed to simplify the display of objects and text.
 Currently it can be used as-is with console applications and Windows Forms applications.
 However, it is relatively straight-forward to extend the base DisplayHelper class for use in other applications.

-The DisplayHelper library targets **.NET 2.0** to make it as broadly usable as possible.
+The DisplayHelper library targets **.NET Framework 2.0** to make it as broadly usable as possible.

 ## Getting Started
-The repository contains a Visual Studio 2013 solution.
+The repository contains a Visual Studio 2017 solution.
 The solution contains two projects:

 1. **DisplayHelper**: The DisplayHelper library.
 This is made up of a base DisplayHelper class plus derived classes for displaying text in Console applications, in Windows Forms TextBoxes, and in Windows Forms RichTextBoxes.